Kris Wright: Stock car racing

-On November 20, 2024, Our Motorsports announced that Wright will replace Anthony Alfredo as the driver of the No. 5 Chevrolet for the 2025 NASCAR Xfinity Series season.
+On November 20, 2024, Our Motorsports announced that Wright would replace Anthony Alfredo as the driver of the No. 5 Chevrolet for the 2025 NASCAR Xfinity Series season.
 On July 15, after Kaz Grala replaced Wright in entry list for Dover, Wright confirmed he had mutually parted ways with the team.
 At the time, Wright was 29th in the standings, last among full-time drivers, and had only scored three top twenty finishes.

 On July 28, 2025, it was announced that Wright would return to Venturini's ARCA team part-time for three races.

 On September 29, 2025, it was announced that Wright would join McAnally–Hilgemann Racing's Truck team for Charlotte Roval and Talladega.

+On December 9, 2025, MHR announced that Wright would replace Connor Mosack as the driver of the No. 81 Chevrolet for the 2026 NASCAR Craftsman Truck Series season.

 Personal life

 Wright's father was also a racing driver, though he encouraged his son to play golf.
 After graduating from Central Catholic High School in Pittsburgh in 2013, Wright was a member of IMG Academy and Robert Morris University's golf teams.
 He also qualified for the district championship of the Remax World Long Drive Championship in 2014, but came up short on his bid for the World Finals.